OmarAlfaSoftware/Galaxus/docs/Data Integration/Stage 2.md

 - **Application_**: Details on the application of the product, required for some specific product groups by law, especially for products like medicines or medical devices.

-now for Meida Data

-NOTE:
+---

+## Media Data

+**Note:**
-I think that the Images must be on web not local in the devices as they said that they are not count on their DB instead they count on Our DB, and because we the product are published so we can't set a local path images
+I think that the images must be on the web, not local in the devices, as they said that they are not counting on their DB, instead, they count on our DB,
+and because the product is published, we can't set local path images.

 | **Header**                  | **Data type**   | **Designation**                        | **Description**                                                                                                                                                           |
 |-----------------------------|-----------------|----------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|